Samyssmile/spring-rocket/README.md

 # Spring-Rocket

-This is a Spring-Boot 2 bootstrap Project with some default features.
+This is a Spring-Boot 2 bootstrap project with some cool features.
+Use this project for building a backend for your App or use it as a microservice foundation.
 Just clone and start building your app.

 ## Requirements ##
 * Java 11